HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

 Since concurrent calls are usually used to perform some time-consuming calculation tasks, we set the target document type of the corresponding coroutine to `void`, so as to prevent newly created walkers and coroutines from being associated with the renderer.
-But by calling the action group concurrently, we can also use it to create a normal walker associated with the renderer. for example:
+But by calling the action group concurrently, we can also use it to create a normal walker associated with the renderer.
+For example:

 ```hvml
          <define as="newRunner">